 Centrally located in the shadows of the Martini tower, on the edge of the memorable Martini cemetery, Hotel Prinsenhof offers oak wood parquet floors, the finest bed linen and Acqua di Parma toiletries in all its rooms.

-The abbey church with its imposing hearth currently serves as the hotel’s Grand Café and has a walled terrace at the front.
-Restaurant Alacarte, with its view of the Prinsentuin is housed in the former sleeping quarters of Stadtholder Willem Frederik and his wife Albertine Agnes.
+The abbey church with its imposing hearth currently serves as the hotel’s Brasserie Grand Café and has a walled terrace at the front.
+Restaurant Nassau, with its view of the Prinsentuin is housed in the former sleeping quarters of Stadtholder Willem Frederik and his wife Albertine Agnes.
 Boxwood hedges have been trimmed into their initials W and A. The renaissance garden dates from 1626 and features a rose garden, a herb garden, two romantic bowers and a monumental sun dial.
 Trendy VANMOOF city bicycles are available to explore the city.

-Breakfast, lunch and dinner are also served in the Grand Café, located in the former 15th century monastery church.
+Breakfast, lunch and dinner are also served in the Brasserie Grand Café, located in the former 15th century monastery church.
 The word ‘grand’ is to be taken literally here, as the service, the quality of the coffee, or the atmosphere, they are all equally discerning.
 The wonderful light-effect, the open and friendly ambiance will without doubt make you feel at home.
 The pastries, accompanying your afternoon or high tea, are home made.
 Weather permitting you can enjoy your meals on the Grand Café terrace in the walled courtyard, adjacent to the Martinikerkhof square.

-Restaurant Alacarte is opened Wednesday-Saturday from 6pm-10pm.
+Restaurant Nassau is opened Wednesday-Saturday from 6pm-10pm.

-The Grand Café is opened Monday-Sunday from 9am-10pm (Sunday 8.30pm).
+The Brasserie Grand Café is opened Monday-Sunday from 9am-10pm (Sunday 8.30pm).

 The Prinsentuin Garden (Prince’s Garden) is located at the rear of the hotel.
 The renaissance garden dating back to 1626 consists of a rose garden, a herb garden and 2 vaulted trellis gardens.
 In the Prinsentuin Garden you will find the initials of the late viceroy Willem Frederik and his spouse Albertine Agnes, a ‘W’ and an ‘A’, cut out of low hedges.